KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - “Be more proactive when many sounds stack (crowd attenuation)”
   - Lower SoundDSDynStartCount (and/or SoundSDLDynStartCount), or increase the per-extra and max dB values on the relevant backend to duck earlier and harder.

+## SFX De‑Correlation (Optional)

+- SoundRandomStartMs (float, ms; default 0.0)
+  - Applies only to non‑music sounds on the software mixer path.
+When > 0, each new SFX instance starts at a random offset up to this many milliseconds inside the sample.
+This de‑correlates large bursts of identical waveforms (for example, many rumble loops that start together), reducing phase‑coherent summing and limiter activity.
+Set to a small value like 2–5 ms if dense stacks still feel “tearing” under heavy load.
+Leave at 0.0 to preserve exact onsets.

 ## FAQ

 - Why not just turn down the master volume?